Agentic Software Engineering: Foundational Pillars and a Research Roadmap: Motivational Example: The Anatomy of an Agentic SE Workflow

 This necessitates the creation of an \textbf{Agent Execution Environment (AEE)}: a workbench built for agents, not humans.
-Instead of human-centric interfaces, the AEE must be equipped with agent-native tools that leverage their strengths.
-These might include hyper-debuggers capable of analyzing vast state spaces, powerful semantic search utilities, and structural editors that manipulate code as an abstract syntax tree rather than as simple text.
-Beyond these task-oriented tools, the AEE must also include a robust monitoring infrastructure to manage the agents' operational health.
+[R2.6]{Instead of human-centric interfaces, the AEE must be equipped with agent-native tools that leverage their strengths.
+These tools might include hyper-debuggers capable of analyzing vast state spaces, powerful semantic search utilities, and structural editors that manipulate code as abstract symbolic structures rather than simple text.
+For example, early ideas considered structural manipulation through abstract syntax trees~\citep{poesia2022synchromesh}, while a more robust paradigm focuses on symbolic reasoning and formal environments~\citep{tu2026agenticverification}.} Beyond these task-oriented tools, the AEE must also include a robust monitoring infrastructure to manage the agents' operational health.
 This internal system would autonomously handle low-level issues such as spotting security vulnerabilities, flagging agents that are incurring unexpectedly high computational costs, or repairing and replacing broken virtual environments.
 The goal of this self-monitoring is to ensure that only significant problems requiring strategic human intervention are surfaced to the human in the ACE.